-Silver Eye is excited to present a solo exhibition held at two separate locations by LaToya Ruby Frazier at Silver Eye's Penn Avenue gallery and at the August Wilson Center's main galleries.
+Silver Eye is excited to present an exhibition by LaToya Ruby Frazier held at two separate locations: Silver Eye's Penn Avenue gallery and the August Wilson Center's main galleries.

 Thursday, September 21, 2017